 This rich and creamy homemade alfredo sauce is perfect for classic Italian pasta dishes like fettuccine alfredo.
 The best part is that it only takes a few simple ingredients and can be ready in around 15 minutes.

-They key to the best homemade alfredo sauce is the cheese.
-Get a high quality chunk of Parmesan and grate your own for this recipe.
-Do NOT use store bought pre-shredded or grated Parmesan cheese just to save a minute or two.
-Store bought shredded cheese contains additives to prevent clumping which inhibit the melting and your sauce will not have the right consistency.
+The key to the best homemade alfredo sauce is the cheese.
+Get a high-quality block of Parmesan and grate your own for this recipe.
+Do NOT use store-bought pre-shredded or grated Parmesan cheese just to save a minute or two.
+Store-bought shredded cheese contains additives to prevent clumping, which inhibit the melting, so your sauce will not have the right consistency.

 - Melt the butter in a saucepan until the foaming subsides then cook the garlic for around 30 seconds until it becomes fragrant.
 Then add in your cream.

 - When the cream comes to a low simmer begin adding the shredded Parmesan cheese in batches and stirring until melted and combined.
 Then cook until the thickened sauce coats your spoon.